Running is a great way to improve physical and mental health at any age. There’s no age limit on becoming a runner.

 - Drink a lot of water before and after training.

 - Don’t practice on hot days, precisely in the middle of the day.

 - When running, it’s essential to pay attention to your stretching.
 A lack of flexibility may impede recovery after and between training sessions.

-- Another thing to remember when starting to run after 50 is that your body might need more time than before to recover from workouts.
+- Another thing to remember when running after 50 is that your body might need more time than before to recover from workouts.
 A slow start is often the best way to ease back into exercise gradually.
 This will help prevent injuries and allow your body enough time to rebuild muscles and energy stores.